dqops/dqo/docs/examples/data-reasonability/percentage-of-integer-values-in-range.md

+---
+title: How to measure the percentage of integer values in range using a data quality check
+---
-# Percentage of integer values in range
+# How to measure the percentage of integer values in range using a data quality check
 This sample shows how to use data quality checks to detect the percentage of integer values in range and view the results on data quality dashboards.

 ## Overview